ViniciusAdriel/VirtualPipe/readme.md

 Your virtual speaker will appear among your speakers or headphones.
 Your virtual microphone will appear among your microphones.
 * To make changes, click on the pipe in the list to edit its name or channel type.

-> [!WARNING]
-> Virtual devices are temporary and will be removed after reboot.